Lookbehind-SAM: k steps back, 1 step forward: Introduction

 \section{Introduction}

 Improving the optimization methods used in deep learning is a crucial step to enhance the performance of current models.
-Notably, building upon the long-recognized connection between the flatness of the loss landscape and generalization \cite{hochreiter1994simplifying,keskar2016large,DR17,neyshabur2017exploring,DBLP:conf/uai/IzmailovPGVW18}, sharpness-aware training methods have gained recent popularity due to their ability to significantly improve generalization performance compared to minimizing the empirical risk using stochastic gradient descent (SGD).
-Particularly, sharpness-aware minimization (SAM) \cite{foret2021sharpnessaware} was recently proposed as an effective means to simultaneously minimize both loss value and loss sharpness during training.
-SAM seeks parameter values in flat neighborhoods characterized by uniformly low loss ($L$) and formulates the problem as a minimax optimization:
+Notably, building upon the long-recognized connection between the flatness of the loss landscape and generalization \citep{hochreiter1994simplifying,keskar2016large,DR17,neyshabur2017exploring,DBLP:conf/uai/IzmailovPGVW18}, sharpness-aware training methods have gained recent popularity due to their ability to significantly improve generalization performance compared to minimizing the empirical risk using stochastic gradient descent (SGD).
+Particularly, sharpness-aware minimization (SAM) \citep{foret2021sharpnessaware} was recently proposed as an effective means to simultaneously minimize both loss value and loss sharpness during training.
+Given a neural network with parameters $\phi$, some loss function $L(\phi)$, SAM seeks parameters in flat regions using a minimax optimization:

 where worst-case perturbations $\epsilon$ are applied to parameters $\phi$, with the distance between original and perturbed parameters being controlled by $\rho$.
-Subsequently, several follow-up methods have emerged to further enhance its performance \cite{kwon2021asam, zhuang2022surrogate, kim2022fisher} and reduce its computation overhead \cite{du2022sharpnessaware, du2022efficient, liu2022towards}.
+SAM approximates the maximization step by first performing a single gradient ascent step and then using the gradient of the loss to do a single descent step from the original solution.
+This leads to finding a low-loss parameter configuration $\phi$ such that the loss is also low in the neighborhood $\rho$ which will lead to flatter solutions.
+Several follow-up methods have emerged to further enhance its performance \citep{kwon2021asam, zhuang2022surrogate, kim2022fisher} and reduce its computation overhead \citep{du2022sharpnessaware, du2022efficient, liu2022towards}.

 Despite the recent success, improving upon SAM requires a delicate balance between loss value and sharpness.
 Ideally, the optimization process would converge towards minima that offer a favorable compromise between these two aspects, thereby leading to high generalization performance.
 However, naively increasing the neighborhood size $\rho$ used to find the perturbed solutions in SAM leads to a considerable increase in training loss, despite improving sharpness (Figure \ref{fig:loss_sharpness_trade_off}, full circles).
 In other words, putting too much emphasis on finding the worst-case perturbation is expected to bias convergence to flat but high-loss regions and negatively impact generalization performance.